Tens of millions of dollars pour into Prop 8 which seeks to limit dialysis center profits

 “SEIU are using patients as political pawn,” said Kathy Fairbanks, spokesperson for the official “NoProp8” campaign.

 “There is a strong will to unionize,” SEIU-UHW West spokesperson Wherley said.
-But, he added, “there is nothing to gain for us.
-The purpose of the initiative is to improve patient care.”
+He added, however, that “there is nothing to gain for us; the purpose of the initiative is to improve patient care.”

 A study conducted by independent consulting firm Berkeley Research Group and paid for by dialysis companies found that if Proposition 8 passes, 83 percent of dialysis clinics would operate at a loss, forcing many clinics to close.
 The study found that it would lead to the “withdrawal of dialysis services from hundreds or thousands of patients.”